 - Give them probiotics – Good and healthy bacteria provided by probiotics will help boost their immune system and fight off nasty bacteria.
 You can easily provide this in your dog’s diet with probiotic supplements for dogs.

-You should expect that your dog will have to deal with a UTI during their lifetime.
+You should expect that your dog will have to deal with a urinary issue during their lifetime.
 If they manifest the symptoms discussed above, take them to the vet as soon as possible.
 Doing so will allow the doctor to perform tests and provide a proper course of action.

-Fortunately, the vast majority of UTI cases are treatable and can be remedied with a simple antibiotic course.
-So, keep in mind these symptoms of UTI in dogs and you’ll forever be ready to act and treat it should your dog develop one.
+Fortunately, the vast majority of urinary issues can be remedied quickly.
+So, keep in mind these symptoms of urinary issues in dogs and you’ll forever be ready to act and treat it should your dog develop one.
 By being proactive and arming yourself with this knowledge, you will have the tools you need to ensure that your dog's health is at its best!